Open-Hub-Community/.github/profile/README.md

 - **Join Our Community**: Become a member to participate in events, contribute to projects, and connect with other tech enthusiasts.
 - **Contribute**: Dive into our open-source projects, share your skills, and make an impact.
 - **Attend Our Events**: Check our calendar for upcoming workshops, hackathons, and tech talks.

-## 🚀 Join the OpenHub GitHub Organization

-Want to become a part of **OpenHub**?
-Simply join us by raising an issue to receive an invitation!

-Click [here](https://github.com/Open-Hub-Community/Support/issues/new?assignees=&labels=invite+me+to+the+community&projects=&template=invitation.yml&title=Please+invite+me+to+the+Open+Hub+Community+Organization) to raise an issue with the label **"invite me to the community"**.
-Once it's reviewed, you'll get an invitation to join our GitHub Organization.

-After accepting the invitation, make sure to make your membership public so it appears on your GitHub profile.
-You can do this by visiting the [OpenHub People page](https://github.com/orgs/Open-Hub-Community/people), finding your name, and selecting the **Public** option from the dropdown next to your name.

-We can’t wait to have you with us!

 ## 📜 Code of Conduct